Skip to main content

 Set up the Android project

-Configure maven repositories
+Configure Maven repositories

 The SDK is distributed via a private GitHub Packages repository.
 You need to configure your project to authenticate and download the SDK.